zai1208/CPBoy-colour/README.md

 ## Getting Started

 You will need to have the [Hollyhock-2 CFW](https://github.com/SnailMath/hollyhock-2/) installed.
-After that just copy the most recent CPBoy.hkk from the releases tab into the root directory of your calculator.
+After that just copy the most recent CPBoy.bin from the releases tab into the root directory of your calculator.

-To load your Gameboy ROM, create a directory named "roms" and copy it to that directory on your calculator.
+To load your Gameboy ROM, create a directory named "CPBoy" and in there another directory "roms" and copy it to that directory on your calculator.
 The program should automatically detect the roms and create a selection menu.

 ## Controls